 Embark strives to be the most comprehensive DNA test provider for dog breeders and is committed to continually improving the products and services we provide.
 From small breeds like Chihuahuas, Yorkshire Terriers, and Beagles to large breeds like Labrador Retrievers and Great Danes, Embark provides genetic health condition testing, physical trait information, and genetic COI in every test result.

-And coming very soon, updated content about each genetic health condition and an easy-to-use new format that distinguishes breed-relevant results from the other included conditions tested.
+Updated content about each genetic health condition and an easy-to-use new format that distinguishes breed-relevant results from the other included conditions tested is also now available.

 To learn more about why Embark was founded, the scientific basis for our work, and the importance of research in the canine health community, see our earlier blog post here: